lulupac/shove/README.rst

-Fork of [shove](https://github.com/lcrees/shove "lcrees/shove") with following modifications:
+Fork with following modifications:

-* Added a dispatching feature in MultiShove
+- Added a dispatching feature in MultiShove
-* Replaced serialization and optional compression mechanism with keywords arguments 'encoder' and 'decoder' defaulting to pickle.dumps and pickle.loads
+- Replaced serialization and optional compression mechanism with keywords arguments 'encoder' and 'decoder' defaulting to pickle.dumps and pickle.loads
-* Added a 'null' do-nothing cache implementation
+- Added a 'null' do-nothing cache implementation
+- Travis CI

 ---